hoangcuongbk80/VoteGrasp/graspit/README.md

 click >   <br />
 allow the planner to run until finished. <br />
 use the Show Results buttons ( < Best > ) to see the results. <br />
+After press Best button, a grasp.txt file will be saved to graspit/build.

  <img src="figs/EigenGrasp_Planners.png" width="800" />